 Clearing I Have Done

 The map below identifies the trails I have cleared and the areas I have worked.
 Many of these are not finished.
 The circled areas refer to spots with many plants, 20 to 100, clearing that takes more than 2 days work.
-At the start there were very few places without a blackberry growing within stone's throw.
+When I first started clearing there were very few places without a blackberry growing within stone's throw.
 The immediate appearance of plants after any windfall opened up sunlight was most probably caused by this proximity ... not caused by decades old seed remaining viable in the soil.

 When to Work